dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/about-database-permissions.md

 - Users should be assigned permissions that ensure they have the necessary access to perform their tasks without overextending privileges.

 Something to note is that each data platform provider might have different approaches and names for privileges.
 Refer to their documentation for more details.

-## Examples
+### Examples

-Refer to the following database permission pages for more info on examples and how to setup database permissions:
+Refer to the following database permission pages for more info on examples and how to set up database permissions:

 - [Databricks](/reference/database-permissions/databricks-permissions)
 - [Postgres](/reference/database-permissions/postgres-permissions)